ffund/intro-ml-tss21/slides/8-neural.md

 If we want to take derivatives with respect to a *different* input (e.g. input $a$), we already have most of the accumulated gradients - we would just need to compute one more local derivative near that input ($\frac{dc}{da}$).

 For a problem where you need derivative of one output (loss) with respect to many inputs (many weights), reverse mode differentiation is very efficient because the accumulated gradients ($\delta$ values) are computed once and then reused many times.

+So, **it's not just the chain rule**:

+* Forward-mode differentiation: complexity scales roughly with the size of the *input*.
+* Reverse-mode differentiation: complexity scales roughly with the size of the *output*.

 :::